tapacikk/McUtils/docs/McUtils/Scaffolding/Serializers/HDF5Serializer.md

 ## <a id="McUtils.Scaffolding.Serializers.HDF5Serializer">HDF5Serializer</a>
 Defines a serializer that can prep/dump python data to HDF5.
-To minimize complexity, we always use NumPy as an interface layer.
+To minimize complexity, we always use NumPy & Pseudopickle as an interface layer.
 This restricts what we can serialize, but generally in insignificant ways.

 ### Properties and Methods